MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/confirm-contract-sales.md

 ---
-title: Confirming a project contract
+title: Confirm a project contract
 description: This topic provides information how to confirm a contract in Project Operations.
 author: rumant
 manager: Annbe
-ms.date: 10/09/2020
+ms.date: 10/13/2020
 ms.topic: article
 ms.service: dynamics-365-customerservice
 ms.reviewer: kfend
 ms.author: rumant
 ---

-# Confirming a project contract
+# Confirm a project contract

-_**Applies To:** Lite deployment - deal to proforma invoicing_
+_**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

 A project contract in Dynamics 365 Project Operations can be active with a reason of **Confirmed**, or closed with a reason of **Lost**.
 When you confirm a project contract, the status updates from **Draft** to **Active** and the status reason is **Confirmed**.
 An active or closed contract can't be edited or reopened.